luckman212/obsidian-open-to-offset/README.md

 For now, install must be done manually.

 1. Download and unzip the latest [release][2]
-2. Place the expanded folder in your `.plugins` directory
+2. Place the expanded folder in your `.obsidian/plugins` directory
 3. Enable the plugin in Settings → Community plugins

 ## How to use